fleschutz/my-backups/README.md

 ![image](docs/folder.jpg) Bulletproof Backups
 ========================================
 Nowadays, data loss is a disaster!
-Prevent this with regular data backup as described below.
+Prevent this with regular data backups as described below.
 The backup is performed *on site* for quick recovery and kept *offline* to prevent ransomware attacks.

 📋 Planning & Preparation
 --------------------------